aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to DOTX" h2="Render TEX to DOTX within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a popular file format used for creating documents, especially in the academic and scientific fields.
+It is a plain text format that is easy to read and write, but it is not suitable for use in other applications.
+Therefore, it is often necessary to convert TEX files to other formats such as DOC and DOTX.

+<h2>How Aspose.Total Helps for TEX to DOTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to DOTX in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTX.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TEX to DOTX in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTX.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, convert, and print PDF documents from within their C++ applications.
+It supports a wide range of features such as document conversion, text extraction, image extraction, and more.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents from within their C++ applications.
+It supports a wide range of features such as document conversion, text extraction, image extraction, and more.

+By using Aspose.Total for C++, developers can easily convert TEX to DOTX in two simple steps.
+Firstly, they can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, they can use Aspose.Words for C++ to export DOC to DOTX.
+This makes it easy for developers to quickly and easily convert TEX files to other formats such as DOC and DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}